SAP-samples/teched2025-IN165/exercises/ex2/README.md

 ![Pic 8](../../images/ex2-8.png)

-6. Now we want to learn about all warm-blooded animals getting born
+6. Now we want to learn about all sights being open

 - Go to the Subscriber
 - delete the topics you are listening to

 ![Pic 9](../../images/ex2-9.png)

-- Subscribe to animals/vertebrates/warm-blooded/\*/\*
+- Subscribe to city/berlin/sights/\*/\*

 ![Pic 10](../../images/ex2-10.png)

-- Send a Falcon.born event to animals/vertebrates/warm-blooded/birds/falcon
+- Send a reichstag.open event to city/berlin/sights/monuments/reichstag

 ![Pic 11](../../images/ex2-11.png)